JuBiotech/estim8/paper/paper.md

 ## Scalability

 Parameter estimation requires numerous simulation steps for evaluating a candidate solution $\theta$ by comparing the resulting model predictions to experimental data based on a statistical likelihood measure $\mathcal{L}$.
 This evaluation procedure – commonly referred to as the _objective function_ – in most application cases is the time-determining step for total estimation time.
-Many population-based solvers therefore enable parallel evaluations of the objective function, especially the pygmo package allows for highly parallelizable setups.
+Many population-based solvers therefore enable parallel evaluations of the objective function, especially the pygmo package allows for highly parallelizable setups (grey parts of Figure 2).

 Integrating experimental replicates however dramatically increases the number of simulations, as the objective function for a global parameter set $\theta_{global}$ is now a differentiable function given by the sum of replicate specific likelihood measures:
 $$